Golf Shop Information

 Guest passes can only be used Monday – Friday.
 Guest passes will not be honored for weekend shotgun play.

 Cart Covers and Heaters

-Montclair Country Club is not responsible for any loss of, or damages to, cart covers and heaters.
+Montclair Country Club, Virginia is not responsible for any loss of, or damages to, cart covers and heaters.

 Heaters and bottles of propane must be disconnected for storage.
 Please do not leave propane gas connected in the carts.
 Any cart damages caused by a heater or cart cover will be charged to the member responsible for the damage.

 Montclair Golf Academy is staffed with professional instructors and is outfitted with excellent equipment to help fulfill all your game improvement goals.
 All members of Montclair Country Club, Virginia are in entitled to a Complimentary Club Fitting or Game Evaluation annually with the renewal of their club membership.

 Juniors must be at least 6 years of age for access to the golf course with adult supervision.
 The parents of juniors, 12 years of age and older, may request that their child be evaluated by the Golf Professional to determine if they qualify to use the practice facilities and golf course without adult supervision.